bip-itteam-internal/architecture-draft/Core System and Modules/DB - Attendance Data.md

 - Overtime hour
 	- Adjustment by HRD if the employee working X hour overtime, this required additional document as verification

+Read more below in **Company Group Rotation** for data structures and features needed to support shift/group-based schedules

 ### Consideration

 - Clock-in/out limitation by Wifi MAC Address, since we want to limit from where the employee can clock-in/out (handled by front-end)